gluten and dairy free foods

 • Improved skin health: Some people find that no longer eating dairy and gluten can lead to clearer skin and even address issues like acne or eczema.

-• More diverse nutrient intake: A dairy-free diet can allow for more varied sources of calcium and vitamin D. Plus, focusing on whole, gluten-free foods can help you eat more fruits, vegetables, lean proteins, and healthy fats.
+• More diverse nutrient intake: A dairy-free diet can allow for more varied sources of calcium and vitamin D. Plus, focusing on whole, gluten and dairy free foods can help you eat more fruits, vegetables, lean proteins, and healthy fats.

 • Potential weight management: Removing ultra-processed foods containing gluten and dairy may help you eat fewer calorie-dense, nutrient-poor foods.